-Skateboarder, 18, killed in Brooklyn hit-and-run: Cops
+Teen skateboarder killed in Brooklyn hit-and-run, police say - amNewYork

 When police arrived, they found Tello unresponsive, lying in the street, they said.

 Tello was on his way home from Adventurers Amusement Park on Shore Parkway, where he worked, at the time of the crash, his brother Benajmin Tello Jr., 20, said.
-An avid skateboarder, he added Tello was “always careful” riding along Avenue T.
+Tello, an avid skateboarder, was “always careful” riding along Avenue T, his brother said.

 “That board was always by his side since the day I passed it down to him,” Benjamin said in an email interview.
 “He was almost home.
 Just a few blocks away and he would have been here today.”